 Industry Analysis & Industry Trends

 The performance of the Film, Video and TV Programme Post-Production industry is influenced by demand from key downstream markets, technological developments and the competitive position afforded to the industry by tax incentives.
-IBISWorld expects industry revenue to grow at a compound annual rate of 1% over the five years through 2016-17 to reach £1.6 billion.
-However, the industry grew substantially in the base year of the period, which has resulted in a slower growth rate over the past five years.
+IBISWorld expects industry revenue to fall at a compound annual rate of 2% over the five years through 2016-17 to reach £1.4 billion.
+However, the industry grew substantially in the base year of the period, which is the predominant cause of this overall fall in revenue over the past five years.
 Large shifts in downstream demand from film production in the United Kingdom have shaped the way the industry has developed over the past five years.
 Revenue is forecast to increase by 0.6% in the current year... purchase to read more